edemaine/svgtiler/README.md

 .styl file.

-If you'd rather generate a `<style>` tag dynamically depending on the drawing content, you can do so in a .js or .coffee mapping file by calling `svgtiler.add` during a `preprocess` or `postprocess` export.
+If you'd rather generate a `<style>` tag dynamically depending on the drawing content, you can do so in a .js, .civet, or .coffee mapping file by calling `svgtiler.add` during a `preprocess` or `postprocess` export.

 ## Layout Algorithm